Tatskaari/please-js/README.md

 # Please with esbuild

 These rules attempt to use esbuild to treat Javascript bundling more like a traditional compiler.
-By that I mean, they's some analogy to compiling and linking:
+By that I mean, there's some analogy to distinct compile and link stages:

 * Compiling: an npm module can be minified into a single `.js` file.
 In doing so, we provide a list of known dependencies of this module, just like we would to a compiler.
 Any `require()` that isn't for one of these modules must be resolved at this stage.